-

 Why is it worth trying this pu-erh?

-- High quality raw materials: Using only small leaves and buds guarantees high quality tea.
+- High quality raw materials: Using only small leaves and buds guarantees the high quality of the tea.

 - Exquisite taste: Harmonious taste with notes of honey, dried fruits and nuts.